Top of main content

 Overview

-Interest rate benchmarks including the London Interbank Offered Rate (LIBOR), the Euro Interbank Offered Rate (EURIBOR), the Euro Overnight Index Average (EONIA) and some other Interbank Offered Rates (IBORs) are being replaced or reformed.
-These changes are expected to cause at least some of these benchmarks to perform differently to the way they do currently or to disappear.
-This may impact the HSBC products and services you use and those we provide in the future.
+Interest rate benchmarks including the London Interbank Offered Rate (LIBOR), the Euro Interbank Offered Rate (EURIBOR), the Euro Overnight Index Average (EONIA) and some other Interbank Offered Rates (IBORs) have been or are being replaced or reformed.
+These changes are expected to cause at least some of these benchmarks to perform differently to the way they have in the past or to disappear.
+This may impact the HSBC products and services you use and those we provide in the future, such as derivatives, overdrafts and loans (including mortgages), securitisations and deposits, where interest rates of these can be fixed or alternatively calculated by reference to benchmark rates.

 Frequently Asked Questions